-This Sunday is Mothering Sunday (or Mothers’ Day).
-Lynn from the Mobilise community has occasionally shared a little about her mum, Margaret, and how things have been going through the Coronavirus situation.
-We thought this would be a great opportunity to find out more and see how they’ll be celebrating this year, a particularly tricky time as Margaret is in a care home.
+Lynn from the Mobilise community has occasionally shared a little about her mum, Margaret, and how things were going throughout lockdown.
+For Mother's Day 2021, we thought this would be a great opportunity to find out more and see how they’ll be celebrating this year, a particularly tricky time as Margaret is in a care home.

 Margaret will be 84 this year.
 She met Lynn’s dad, Paul, when they were just 15 and 16 and worked together.
 The besotted couple went on to marry, setting up home in the same road as Lynn’s grandparents in Leicestershire.
 This hard working pair had two children (Lynn has a brother).
 Margaret had her own hairdressers shop - where Lynn was born.